-Our Board of Directors is made up of a group of 11 dedicated members who set the agenda for the redevelopment of East Liberty.
+Our Board of Directors is made up of a group of 10 dedicated members who set the agenda for the redevelopment of East Liberty.
 While our staff serves on the front line, our Board works behind the scenes to establish policies, create programs, and provide leadership to not only the staff, but also to dozens of volunteers who serve on our six standing committees and countless ad-hoc initiatives.
 These members take pride in their work and take their commitment seriously.

 Rev. Patrice Fowler-Searcy

 The Reverend Patrice L. Fowler-Searcy is the Associate Pastor for Mission Ministries at the East Liberty Presbyterian Church.
 Patrice served 19+ years as the Director of Mission Ministries at East Liberty Presbyterian Church, and is the liaison to the East Liberty community.
 She currently serves as the Board President of the East Liberty Development, Inc. and Vice-President of the Board of Pittsburgh Theological Seminary.
-Patrice is a member of the Pittsburgh Clergy Consortium and the newly formed Pittsburgh Unites.
-She has previously served on the Board of Directors of the East End Growth Fund, the Board of Directors of the Western Pennsylvania Support Association of Oikocredit and Oikocredit USA; as a charter board member of the Community Theater Project Corporation, Inc. (Kelly-Strayhorn Theater).
+Patrice is also a member of the Pittsburgh Clergy Consortium and the newly formed Pittsburgh Unites.
+She has previously served on the Board of Directors of the East End Growth Fund, the Board of Directors of the Western Pennsylvania Support Association of Oikocredit and Oikocredit USA, and as a charter board member of the Community Theater Project Corporation, Inc. (Kelly-Strayhorn Theater).

-Ms. Sullivan has been a resident of East Liberty since 1975, and has served on the board since 2008.
+Ms. Sullivan has been a resident of East Liberty since 1975 and has served on the board since 2008.
 She holds a Bachelor of Science from Seton Hill University and a Master’s Equivalent from Duquesne University.
 Her passion for East Liberty has led her to be the founding member of the Negley Place Neighborhood Alliance.
-Ms. Sullivan has over 25 years of real estate experience with Northwood Realty.
+Ms. Sullivan also has over 25 years of real estate experience with Northwood Realty.

 Ms. Wasler joined the board in 2012.
-She is currently the Mainstreets Development Specialist at the Urban Redevelopment Authority of Pittsburgh.
-Her work at the URA includes the marketing, promotion and implementation of façade improvement programs across the City of Pittsburgh.
+She is currently the mainstreets development specialist at the Urban Redevelopment Authority of Pittsburgh.
+Her work at the URA includes the marketing, promotion, and implementation of façade improvement programs across the City of Pittsburgh.